 Our primary assets are our equity interests in our subsidiaries.
 Our operating subsidiaries are separate and distinct legal entities and are not obligated to make funds available to their debt issuer holding companies for payments on our notes or other obligations in the form of loans, distributions, or otherwise.
-Charter Operating's ability to make distributions to us to service debt obligations is subject to its compliance with the terms of its credit facilities and the indenture that governs its secured notes and restrictions under applicable law.
-TWC, LLC's and TWCE's ability to make distributions to us or Charter Operating to service debt obligations is subject to restrictions under applicable law.
+Charter Operating's ability to make distributions to Charter or CCO Holdings, our other primary debt issuers other than TWC, LLC and TWCE, to service debt obligations is subject to its compliance with the terms of its credit facilities, and restrictions under applicable law.
+TWC, LLC's and TWCE's ability to make distributions to Charter Operating to service debt obligations is subject to restrictions under applicable law.
+TWC, LLC's and TWCE's ability to make distributions to Charter, CCO Holdings or Charter Operating to service debt obligations is subject to restrictions under applicable law.
 See Note 9 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data."
 Under the Delaware Limited Liability Company Act (the "Act"), our subsidiaries may only make distributions if the relevant entity has "surplus" as defined in the Act.
 Under fraudulent transfer laws, our subsidiaries may not pay dividends if the relevant entity is insolvent or is rendered insolvent thereby.
 The measures of insolvency for purposes of these fraudulent transfer laws vary depending upon the law applied in any proceeding to determine whether a fraudulent transfer has occurred.
 Generally, however, an entity would be considered insolvent if:

-- · the sum of its debts, including contingent liabilities, was greater than the fair saleable value of all its assets; - the present fair saleable value of its assets was less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they become absolute and mature; or - it could not pay its debts as they became due.
+• the sum of its debts, including contingent liabilities, was greater than the fair saleable value of all its assets;

+- the present fair saleable value of its assets was less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they become absolute and mature; or - it could not pay its debts as they became due.

 We believe that our relevant subsidiaries currently have surplus and are not insolvent, however, these subsidiaries may become insolvent in the future.
-Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating credit facilities and notes and under the TWC, LLC and TWCE notes.
+Our direct or indirect subsidiaries include the borrowers and guarantors under the Charter Operating credit facilities and notes, under the CCO Holdings notes and under the TWC, LLC and TWCE notes.
 As of December 31, 2016, our total principal amount of debt was approximately \$60.0 billion.

 In the event of bankruptcy, liquidation, or dissolution of one or more of our subsidiaries, that subsidiary's assets would first be applied to satisfy its own obligations, and following such payments, such subsidiary may not have sufficient assets remaining to make payments to its parent company as an equity holder or otherwise.
-In that event, the lenders under Charter Operating's credit facilities and notes and under the TWC, LLC and TWCE notes and any other indebtedness of our subsidiaries whose interests are secured by substantially all of our operating assets, and all holders of other debt of Charter Operating TWC, LLC and TWCE will have the right to be paid in full before us from any of our subsidiaries' assets.
+In that event, the lenders under Charter Operating's credit facilities and notes and any other indebtedness of our subsidiaries whose interests are secured by substantially all of our operating assets, and all holders of other debt of Charter Operating, CCO Holdings, TWC, LLC and TWCE will have the right to be paid in full before us from any of our subsidiaries' assets.